• defi decrypted

 DeFi Mixer Scheme

-One money laundering tactic that has gained traction among cybercriminals involves the use of DeFi mixer services.
-In this model, an individual who has amassed digital assets through illegal means will send them to a cryptocurrency mixing address, effectively "cleaning" the tokens.
+One way cybercriminals launder money is by using DeFi mixer services.
+In this model, someone who got digital assets illegally sends them to a mixing service, effectively "cleaning" the tokens.
 The perpetrator then transfers the "cleaned" funds to either a centralized or decentralized exchange, where they can be converted into fiat currency.

 Risks in DeFi Liquidity Provision